movementlabsxyz/MIP/README.md

 Each MIP, MD or MG is stored in a separate subdirectory with the a name `mip-<number>`, `md-<number>` or `mg-<number>`.
 The subdirectory contains a `README.md` that describes the MIP, MD, or MG.
 All assets related to the MIP, MD or MG are stored in the same subdirectory.

-MIPs start as Drafts.
-MIPs obtain a number during the review process described in [Status Terms](#status-terms).
+MIP/MG start as Drafts.
+They do not need to acquire a number at this point.

+MIPs, MDs and MGs are assigned their PR number as soon as they are in the review process.
+MDs that do not introduce a new MIP are also accepted.
+Thus, there will be gaps in the MIP number sequence.
+These gaps will also emerge when MIPs are deprecated or rejected.

 PRs that don't introduce a new MIP are also accepted.

-- MIPs can be updated.
+MIPs can be updated.
 PRs that update a MIP should state so in the PR title via `[Update] .... `.

-There may be gaps in the numbering, as MIPs get rejected and removed.

 ## Status Terms
 An MIP is proposed through a PR.
 Each MIP-introducing PR should have a status in the name in the form `[Status] ...`.

-An MIP should at all times have one of the following statuses:
+An MIP/MG should at all times have one of the following statuses:
-- **Draft** - (set by author) An MIP that is open for consideration.
-(It does not yet hold an MIP number)
+- **Draft** - (set by author) An MIP/MG that is open for consideration.
+(It does not yet hold an MIP/MG number)
-- **Review** - (set by author) The MIP is under peer review.
+- **Review** - (set by author) The MIP/MG is under peer review.
 The MIP should receive an **MIP number**, according to the rules described in the [Files and numbering](#files-and-numbering) section.
+At this point the editor should be involved to ensure the MIP adheres to the guidelines.

 >[!Note]
 > In case the editors are not available for an unacceptable long period of time, a reviewer should assume the role of the editor interim.